-In regard to SAV habitat requirements, surface dissolved inorganic nitrogen was borderline in the Lower Pamunkey River (PMKOH), the Lower Mattaponi River (MPNOH) and the Middle York River but met the SAV habitat requirements in the Lower York River (YRKPH) and Mobjack Bay (MOBPH).
-Surface dissolved inorganic phosphorus met the SAV requirements or was borderline in all segments (Figure 18).
-Surface chlorophyll a met the SAV habitat requirement in all segments while surface total suspended solids and secchi depth were borderline or failed to meet the SAV criteria (Figure 18).

-During the SAV growing season degrading trends in nitrogen parameters were detected in all segments except the Lower Pamunkey River (PMKOH) where no long-term trends were detected and in Mobjack Bay (MOBPH) where improving trends were detected.
-Degrading trends in phosphorus parameters were detected in the Lower Pamunkey River (PMKOH) and the Middle York River while improving trends in phosphorus were detected in the Upper Pamunkey River (PMKTF) and Mobjack Bay (MOBPH).
-Improving trends in surface chlorophyll a were detected in the upper segments of the Pamunkey and Mattaponi rivers while degrading trends in secchi depth were detected in the Lower York River (YRKPH) and Mobjack Bay (MOBPH) during the SAV growing season.
+With respect to SAV habitat requirements, both surface dissolved inorganic nitrogen and phosphorus were either borderline or met the requirement in all segments, except in the Middle York River, where surface dissolved inorganic phosphorus failed to meet the SAV criteria.
+Surface chlorophyll a met the SAV habitat requirement in all segments while surface total suspended solids and Secchi depth were borderline or failed to meet the SAV criteria in most segments (Figure 18).
+During the SAV growing season degrading trends in nitrogen parameters were detected in all segments except the Lower Pamunkey River (PMKOH) and the Lower Mattaponi River where no long-term trends were detected and in Mobjack Bay (MOBPH) where an improving trend was detected.
+There were no trends in phosphorus parameters except for a long-term improving trend and a post-method change improving trend in surface dissolved inorganic phosphorus in the Upper Pamunkey River (PMKTF) and Upper Mattaponi River (MPNTF).
+A degrading trend in surface chlorophyll a was detected in Lower York River (YRKPH) but there were no trends in surface total suspended solids.
+Degrading trends in Secchi depth were detected in the Upper Mattaponi River (MPNTF), the Lower York River (YRKPH) and Mobjack Bay (MOBPH) during the SAV growing season.
+Improving trends in bottom dissolved oxygen were detected during the SAV growing season in the Upper Pamunkey River (PMKTF) and Mobjack Bay (MOBPH).